akorpioj/GenePanelCombine/tests/summaries/DATABASE_TESTING_FINAL_SUMMARY.md

 ## ✅ Conclusion

 The database testing implementation is **complete and fully operational**.
-With 50+ comprehensive test cases covering all aspects of database operations, data integrity, and performance, the GenePanelCombine application now has a robust testing foundation that ensures:
+With 50+ comprehensive test cases covering all aspects of database operations, data integrity, and performance, the PanelMerge application now has a robust testing foundation that ensures:

 - **Data Integrity**: All database constraints and relationships validated
 - **Performance**: Optimized queries and bulk operations tested